redhat-appstudio/infra-deployments/README.md

 4) Run `./hack/development-mode.sh` or `./hack/preview.sh`
 5) Trigger update in ArgoCD and delete `application-service-controller-manager` pod manually or run `oc rollout restart -n application-service deployment/application-service-controller-manager`

+### End-to-End Tests

+The E2E test suite can be run against a properly bootstrapped cluster.
+Please refer to [this repo](https://github.com/redhat-appstudio/e2e-tests) for details on how to build and run the tests.

 ## Authentication

 Authentication is managed by `components/authentication`.
 Authentication is disabled in development modes.